mirage/mirage-www/data/wiki/hello-world.md

 ### Step 1: Hello World!

 Except for the noop example above, all unikernels have at least one job.
+A job is a module with a `start` function as entrypoint that performs some task.
-Furthermore, most programs will depend on some system devices which they use to interact with the environment.
+Most jobs will depend on some system devices which they use to interact with the environment.
-In this section, we illustrate how to define unikernels that depend on such devices.
+In this section, we illustrate how to define unikernels with jobs that depend on such devices.

 Mirage unikernels use *functors* to specify abstract device dependencies that are not dependent on the particular details of an environment.
 In OCaml, a